 Many people develop callous-like thickenings of the conjunctiva on the front of the eye, usually located on the nasal portion of the conjunctiva.
 Such eyes are susceptible to irritation caused by dry climates (especially with windy conditions), as well as toxic vapors, salt water spray, excessive exposure to the sun (ultraviolet radiation), and even inadequate natural lubrication of the eye (tears).

 There are two types of these raised, yellowish or yellowish-white patches.
 One type is a “pinguecula” and the other a “pterygium.”

 A pinguecula often is referred to as a fatty degeneration of the conjunctival tissue.
 The fine, nearly transparent collagen fibers of the conjunctiva degenerate and are replaced by thicker, yellowish, more durable fibers, sometimes containing calcium crystals.
-This causes the elevated, yellow and sometimes glistening whitish area located near the cornea.
+This causes an elevated, yellow, and sometimes glistening whitish area located near the cornea.

 A pterygium, although produced by the same things which cause a pinguecula, often has inflammed blood vessels infusing into it.
 A pterygium does not emerge from a pinguecula.

 Unlike a simple pinguecula, a pterygium often is progressive and will involve the cornea, if left unchecked.
 It is triangular in shape, with the base of the triangle located in the conjunctiva and the apex of the triangle encroaching onto the cornea.
 A pterygium virtually always is located on the nasal conjunctiva.

 With corneal involvement, even if arrested surgically, a pterygium can affect vision by warping the surface of the cornea and inducing astigmatism.
 In some cases, the pterygium actually may grow all the over to the central cornea, in front of the pupil, and obstruct the entering light.